Ad Writing 101: Effective Description Lines That Help You Attract The Right Audience

 The purpose of any description in your AdWords ads should be to both attract the right audience and deter the wrong audience.
 Where the focus of each headline is to grab attention, the description needs to be more complex and written with care.

 It can be hard to differentiate your headline in AdWords truly due to the few characters you have available, but a description is a place where you have no excuses.
 The description lines should be used to help you stand out from your competitors and push help the consumer convert.

 Some of the best ways to stand out is to use call to actions, USPs and offers that relate to the audience you want to attract.
 However, before we dive deep into how to write an effective description, it’s important to go through the best practices.

 To Keyword, or Not to Keyword

-I would like to begin with stating that including your keyword in your descriptions is less important than you have been led to believe.
-Not including the keyword is not detrimental from the perspective of Quality Score or conversion rate.
+I would like to begin by stating that including your keyword in your descriptions is less important than you have been led to believe.
+Not including the keyword is not detrimental from the perspective of the Quality Score or conversion rate.

 So, don’t get too fixated on writing a description that includes the keyword, but if you can do so, it can be very effective.
 There isn’t that much space, so we have to be careful with the way we use the space, but if you can include the keyword it can look great.